Unusually for the Royal Exchange, The Pianist is not an in-house

 surrendering to the authorities.

 The audience is also drawn into the action as director Bartlett creates an

 almost embarrassing level of intimacy.
-Peter Guinness
+Peter Guinness, who narrates,

 maintains eye contact with all levels of the theatre.
 The weight of the